tryton/trytond/doc/ref/models/fields.rst

     the integer part.
 The second integer defines the total of numbers in the decimal part.
     Integers can be replaced by a :class:`~trytond.pyson.PYSON` statement.
+    If digits is None or any values of the tuple is `None`, no validation on the numbers will be done.

 Numeric
 -------